Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Recap of the black-box framework

 We now briefly recap the abstract framework of \emph{black-box scattering} introduced in \cite{SjZw:91}; for more details, see the comprehensive presentation in \cite[Chapter 4]{DyZw:19}.
 A brief overview of black-box scattering with an emphasis on the counting of resonances is contained in \cite[\S2]{LaSpWu:20}.

-We emphasise that here we use the approach of \cite[\S2]{Sj:97}, where the black-box operator is a variable-coefficient Laplacian (with smooth coefficients) outside the black-box, and not the Laplacian $-\hsc^2\Delta$ itself as in \cite[Chapter 4]{DyZw:19}.
+We emphasise that here we use the approach of \cite[\S2]{Sj:97}, where the black-box operator is a variable-coefficient Laplacian (with smooth coefficients) outside the black-box, and not the Laplacian $-\hsc^2\Delta$ itself as in \cite[Chapter 4]{DyZw:19} (although the operator still agrees with $-\hsc^2 \Delta$ outside a sufficiently large ball).